informatiCup/informatiCup2023/README.md

 ~

 The [German Informatics Society](https://gi.de) hosts the [informatiCup](https://informaticup.github.io/) collegiate computer science competition - in 2023 for the 18th consecutive time.

-The challenge for the [informatiCup 2023](https://informaticup.github.io/competition/20-current) will be released end of September in course of the [Studierendenkonferenz Informatik (SKILL)](https://skill.gi.de/).

 Sign up for the competition via the online portal [Teammates](https://teams.informaticup.de/).
 Existing user accounts remain valid for the current competition.
 Just assemble and register the new teams.